'Total disregard for her obligations.' What Centre County's former DA could face and why

-The conduct of Centre County's former district attorney warrants no less than a three-month license suspension because she fails to comprehend the seriousness of ex parte communications and minimizes her misdeeds, according to the Disciplinary Board of the Supreme Court of Pennsylvania.
+The conduct of Centre County's former district attorney warrants no less than a three month license suspension, according to the Disciplinary Board of the Supreme Court of Pennsylvania.

+Disciplinary councilman Anthony Czuchnicki sought the suspension because he said Stacy Parks Miller because fails to comprehend the seriousness of ex parte communications and minimizes her misdeeds.

-"(Stacy Parks Miller) made a conscious decision to run the risk of engaging in deceptive conduct, without sufficiently considering the implications of the conduct," Disciplinary councilman Anthony Czuchnicki said in his brief.
+"(Stacy Parks Miller) made a conscious decision to run the risk of engaging in deceptive conduct, without sufficiently considering the implications of the conduct," Czuchnicki said in his brief.

 The brief was filed after an April hearing to pore over the February 2017 complaint filed against her.
 Parks Miller is accused of engaging in ex parte communications with Centre County judges and using a fake Facebook page to "snoop."